The Legal Grounds for Divorce in Alabama

 - Lack of physical intimacy.

 The list above is certainly not all-inclusive, but if preparing to go forward with any of the claims mentioned you should be prepared to supply evidence to support your claims.
 In a case like adultery, something secretive in nature, this can be difficult to accomplish despite having that intuitive feeling that something just isn’t right.
 In other cases like abandonment or imprisonment, the evidence is rather simple and straightforward to supply.
+If children are involved, we can also help with custody arrangments and support payments.
 No matter the grounds for divorce, no-fault based or fault-based, consider meeting with a licensed professional here in Huntsville so the most advantageous course can be pursued.